martinsbalodis/web-scraper-chrome-extension/docs/Selectors.md

 ### Link selectors

 Link selectors extract URLs from links that can be later opened for data extraction.
-For example if in a sitemap tree there is a link selector that has 3 child text selectors then the Web Scraper extract all urls with the link selector and then open each link and use those child data extraction selectors to extract data.
-Of course a link selector might have link selectors as child selectors then these child link selectors would be used for further page navigation.
-These are currently available link selectors:
+For example if in a sitemap tree there is a *Link selector* that has 3 child text selectors then the Web Scraper extract all urls with the *Link selector* and then open each link and use those child data extraction selectors to extract data.
+Of course a link selector might have *Link selectors* as child selectors then these child *Link selectors* would be used for further page navigation.
+These are currently available *Link selectors*:

  * [Link selector] [link-selector]
  * [Link popup selector] [link-popup-selector]